segmentio/segment-docs/src/connections/spec/alias.md

 title: 'Spec: Alias'
 ---

 The Alias method is used to merge two unassociated user identities, effectively connecting two sets of user data as one.
-This is an advanced method, but it is required to manage user identities successfully in some of Segment's destinations.
-Segment usually handles aliasing automatically when you call Identify on a user, however some tools require an explicit Alias call.
+This is an advanced method used to manage user identities in some of Segment's destinations.
+Segment usually handles aliasing automatically when you call [Identify](/docs/connections/spec/identify/) on a user, however some tools require an explicit Alias call.

 > info "Alias is an advanced method"
 > The Alias method allows you to explicitly change the ID of a tracked user.
 This should only be done when it's required for downstream destination compatibility.
 See the [Best Practices for Identifying Users](/docs/guides/how-to-guides/best-practices-identify/) docs for more information.